softmagnet/tp/docs/DeveloperGuide.md

         1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
     2. Find `TuitionClass`es with `CLASS_NAME` of `CS2103T`: `findclassname CS2103T`
     3. Expected: `0 classes listed!` and tab switched to `Classes` tab.

 2. Test case: `TuitionClass`es match the search term used.
     1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
 Steps to do this are below:
         1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
     2. Find `TuitionClass`es with `CLASS_NAME` of 'math': `findclassname math`
     3. Expected: `7 classes listed!` and tab switched to `Classes` tab.
 The `TuitionClass`es shown in the `Classes` Tab contains 7 `TuitionClass`es with `CLASS_NAME` of `math` (case insensitive).

 3. Test case: `TuitionClass`es match the multiple search terms used.
     1. Prerequisite: TimesTable contains the sample `TuitionClass`es.
 Steps to do this are below:
         1. Delete `timestable.json` in the data file to start of with the sample data in TimesTable.
     2. Find `TuitionClass`es with `CLASS_NAME` of `math` and `jc`: `findclassname math, jc`
     3. Expected: `8 classes listed!` and tab switched to `Classes` tab.
 The `TuitionClass`es shown in the `Classes` Tab contains 8 `TuitionClass`es with `CLASS_NAME` of `math` or `jc` or both (case insensitive).

+### Finding Student(s) by tag : `findtag`

+1. Test case: No students have tags that matches the search term used
+    1. Prerequisites: TimesTable contain multiple students with differing tags.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using tag that currently do not exist: `findtag social studies`.
+    3. Expected: `0 persons listed!` message shown and no students shown in `Students` tab.

+2. Test case: Students have tags that matches search term(single)
+    1. Prerequisites: TimesTable contain multiple students with differing tags.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using a single tag that currently exists: `findtag a math`.
+    3. Expected: `2 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh` and `David Li`.
+3. Test case: Students have tags that matches search terms(multiple)
+    1. Prerequisites: TimesTable contain multiple students with differing tags.
+Steps to do this are below:
+        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
+    2. Find students using multiple tag that currently exists: `findtag a math, physic, sec 4`.
+    3. Expected: `4 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh`, `Charlotte Oliveiro`, `David Li` and `Illana Page`.

+### Changing tabs: `view`

+1. Test case: View `Classes` tab, but command has a typo error
+    1. View `Classes` tab with typo: `view clases`.
+    2. Expected: `Invalid command format!This tab doesn't exists.
+You can only switch to students, timetable or classes.` message show.

+2. Test case: View `Classes` tab, but user is already on `Classes` tab
+    1. View `Classes` tab: `view classes`.
+    2. Expected: `Successfully switched to CLASSES tab` and remains on `Classes` tab.

+3. Test case: View `Timetable` tab, user is on `Classes` tab
+    1. View `Timetable` tab: `view timetable`.
+    2. Expected: `Successfully switched to TIMETABLE tab` and switched to `TimeTable` tab.

+### Selecting a class: `class`
+1. Test case 1: viewing an existing class
+    1. Prerequisites
+        1. Add a class: `addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center`
+        2. Note the class and its index in the displayed list in the `Class` tab
+        3. Adding students to the class (assuming the class's index is 1 and there are at least 2 students in Timestable): `addtoclass 1 1 2 `
+    2. view the class (assuming the class's index is 1): `class 1`
+    3. Expected: the students list in `Classes` tab is showing students belonging to that class
+2. Negative test cases:
+    1. Out of range
+        1. (assuming the class list does not have 100 classes) enter `class 100`
+        2. Expected: "The class index provided is invalid" is displayed

 ### Listing all students: `list`